HHS/nih-oite-website/_events/2021121-discussion-for-building-resilience-self-compassion-for-trainees.md

 - Wellness
 updated_at: 2020-12-21 17:16:58.000000000 Z
 ---
-<span style="font-family: arial, helvetica, sans-serif; font-size:
+<span>This session is only for NIH Intramural Trainees.
+This online
-10pt;">This session is only for NIH Intramural Trainees.
-This online session will be held with Zoom.
+session will be held with Zoom.
 The meeting link will be distributed via the NIH Trainee Listservs.
 If you need the link immediately please email OITE@nih.gov.</span>

-<span style="font-family: arial, helvetica, sans-serif; font-size:
+<span>Most of us spend more time in our heads or talking to ourselves
-10pt;">Most of us spend more time in our heads or talking to ourselves than we will ever spend talking with others.
+than we will ever spend talking with others.
 Would you say to others, a good friend for example, the types of things you say to yourself?
 Using the principles of self-compassion, we'll examine how the messaging we